dansinker/tacofancy/README.md

 No better time than the present to learn Git!
 Thankfully, this repo is pretty simple, and pretty much everything you'd want to know is contained in Github's very handy [Fork A Repo](https://help.github.com/articles/fork-a-repo) section on their also super good [help section](https://help.github.com).

-_Perhaps others can contribute helpful Git 101 links & tips here._

 Tacofancy-Inspired Projects
 ---------------------------

 It's not just the tacos on Tacofancy that are open source, but the idea and the code too.
 There are some cool projects that are spinning off of Tacofancy, and it's worth collecting them here (if you're working on a tacofancy-inspired project, feel free to add it to README.md)

+* [The Taco Randomizer](http://taco-randomizer.herokuapp.com/ ) need inspiration? the Taco Randomizer leverages Tacofancy to build a randomly created full taco (and can also supply it as [JSON](http://taco-randomizer.herokuapp.com/random/).

 * [Tacofancy API](https://github.com/evz/tacofancy-api) by [@evz](https://github.com/evz/) is a project to create an API from the objects on Tacofancy.
-Currently the API is being used to power [the taco randomizer](http://taco-randomizer.herokuapp.com/random/ ) which returns a randomly created full taco as JSON.
+The API drives the Taco Randomizer.

 * [the_great_taco_hunt](http://github.com/hunterowens/the_great_taco_hunt) is a repo dedicated to documenting great taco locations, inspired by Tacofancy.